Mood Disorders and Regulation

 Breathprint

-Your Beautiful Brain’s Unique Breathprint: A Neurophysiological Signature
+Your Brain’s Unique Breathprint: A Neurophysiological Signature

 Your Breathprint — The Signature Written in Air Every breath you take recruits a symphony of neurons whose unique wiring shapes the rhythm of your inhalations and exhalations.
 This isn’t random noise.
 It’s a living pattern — a breathprint — as distinctive to you as your fingerprint.
 Think of it as a neural conformation shaped…